-Note.
+Figure 1: Examples of images that evoke impressions of complexity.
 The experience of complexity can span an extremely wide range of stimuli, including images that are natural, artificial, digital, and dynamic.
-See the online article for the color version of this figure.

-Here, we explore a new and different experimental approach to both of these challenges and use this approach to tackle a longstanding question about the psychological experience of complexity: What is the relationship between "objective" complexity in the world and the complexity of one's "subjective" internal representations?
+2004; Biederman, 1987; Lewis & Frank, 2016; Spehar et al., 2003; Wilder et al., 2016).
+Some researchers have even thought that such experiences are impossible to study in any unified way, and that instead the best we can hope to do is determine complexity according to the particular sociological and psychological context that a subject finds herself in (Simon, 1972).
+Here, we explore a new and different experimental approach to both of these challenges, and use this approach to tackle a longstanding question about the psychological experience of complexity: What is the relationship between "objective" complexity in the world and the complexity of one's "subjective" internal representations?

-Complexity as "Description Length"
+1.1 Complexity as "description length"

-A long tradition in computer science, information theory, and psychology conceives the complexity of a stimulus (e.g., an image, a sequence of numbers, a coded message, etc.) in terms of the length of its shortest description (Chaitin, 1969, 1975; Feldman, 2016; Feldman & Singh, 2006; Kolmogorov, 1965; Leeuwenberg,

-1969; Shannon, 1948; van der Helm et al., 1992; Wallace, 2005).
+A long tradition in computer science, information theory, and psychology conceives the complexity of a stimulus (e.g., an image, a sequence of numbers, a coded message, etc.) in terms of the length of its shortest description (Chaitin, 1969, 1975; Feldman, 2016; Feldman & Singh, 2006; Kolmogorov, 1965; Leeuwenberg, 1969; Shannon, 1948; van der Helm et al., 1992; Wallace, 2005).
 A natural and popular way to think of such descriptions is to imagine the computer program that one would write to reproduce some stimulus (as in the case of Kolmogorov complexity; Kolmogorov, 1965).
-For example, suppose one were asked to infer the computer program that produced the outputs shown in Figure 2.
-How would one encode an output string such as the 12 digits in "1,1,1,1,1,1,1,1,1,1,1,1,1"?
-One program that might produce this string would be approximately as long as the string itself-for example, a command like "print (1,1,1,1,1,1,1,1,1,1,1)."
-But a shorter program would "compress" this output-perhaps something more like "print [1]12" (which could scale up to much longer strings; e.g., a program to produce a thousand 1s need not be much longer: "print [1]1000").
-A key feature of this notion of complexity is that increasingly complex strings are described by increasingly long programs: For example, the slightly more complex 12-character string "0,1,0,1,0,1,0,1,0,1,0,1" might be produced by the slightly longer program "print [0,1]6," and the even more complex 12-character string "0,1,0,0,1,1,0,0,0,1,1,1" would require an even longer program-perhaps "print [([0]N,[1]N) for N in range(3)]."
-The minimal-description-length conception of complexity thus offers a precise and rigorous way to capture an intuition we may have about the nature of complexity, which is that more complex stimuli are "less compressible" and so harder to capture in short descriptions.
+For example, suppose you were asked to infer the computer program that produced the outputs shown in Figure 2.
+How would you encode an output string such as the 12 digits be approximately as long as the string itself - for example, a command like "print (1,1,1,1,1,1,1,1,1,1,1)".
+But a shorter program would "compress" this output - perhaps something more like "print [1]\12" (which could scale up to much longer strings; for example, a program to produce a thousand 1's needn't be much longer: "print [1]\1000").
+A key feature of this notion of complexity is that increasingly complex strings are described by increasingly long programs: For example, the slightly more complex 12-character string "0,1,0,1,0,1,0,1,0,1,0,1," might be produced by the slightly longer program "print [0,1]\6"; and the even more complex 12-character string "0,1,0,0,1,1,0,0,0,1,1,1" would require an even longer program - perhaps "print [([0]\N,[1]\N) for N in range(3)]".
+The minimaldescription-length conception of complexity thus offers a precise and rigorous way to capture an intuition we may have about the nature of complexity, which is that more complex stimuli are "less compressible" and so harder to capture in short descriptions.